Legacy eDiscovery Tools Due for Removal by Mid-2020

 After warning that its deprecation was coming since 2018, Microsoft has given a date for removal of the very useful Search-Mailbox cmdlet.
 I covered this topic elsewhere last August and concluded that it would be unwise for Microsoft to remove Search-Mailbox because the replacement capabilities offered by Office 365 content searches don’t cover all the cmdlet’s functionality, not least in the ability of Search-Mailbox to remove more than 10 items from a mailbox at a time.

-Microsoft says that they will remove Search-Mailbox from Exchange Online on April 1, 2020.
 Although I understand Microsoft’s desire to remove what they view as an old cmdlet that can only handle a single workload and replace it with new cmdlets that work across Office 365, it is a pity that they have chosen to pursue this deprecation without upgrading Office 365 content searches to deliver the same features.

 eDiscovery is covered in Chapter 20 of the Office 365 for IT Pros eBook.
 We stopped covering workload-specific eDiscovery technology several editions ago.
 Not because the technology isn’t interesting: we just had better material to discuss.